Amos Brearly: Storylines

 With his position in The Woolpack pub, Amos was Beckindale's local gossip and was at the centre of all the local news.
 Amos becomes convinced that the brewery prefers couples to run pubs and proposes to widow Annie Sugden.
 Annie turns him down gently.
 Amos goes into business with Henry Wilks and they run the pub together.
 The Woolpack premises is moved when it is found to be suffering from subsidence.
 A couple of years later, while closing up, Amos and Mr Wilks are threatened by burglars and are locked in the cellar all night.
 Amos gives his barmaid Dolly Acaster (Katharine Barker) away when she marries Matt Skilbeck (Frederick Pyne).
 Gamekeeper Seth Armstrong (Stan Richards) switches from The Malt Shovel to The Woolpack and Seth continuously irritates Amos.
 Amos gains an allotment and shares a rivalry with Seth for many years.

 Amos's aunt Emily Brearly (Ann Way) turns up for a visit and Amos is terrified of her.
 She flees the Woolpack on discovering that Amos has written-up a report on UFOs spotted locally, stating that he is tampering with unknown forces.
 A couple of years later, she returns to announce that Amos's uncle Arthur has died.
-Amos sets up his own shot-lived village newsletter – The Beckindale Bugle.
+Amos sets up his own short-lived village newsletter – The Beckindale Bugle.
 Amos befriends NY Estates boss Alan Turner (Richard Thorp).
 He is distressed to hear Alan criticising him to a golfing pal.
 From then on, Amos treats Alan frostily, insisting on calling him "Mr Turner".
 Amos's brother Ezra Brearly (Martin Matthews) makes a few visits to his brother.
 Amos's rivalry with Ernie Shuttleworth (John Comer) of the Malt Shovel public house takes on a new intensity, as they try to outdo the other with various ventures, including happy hours, juke boxes and dominoes tournaments.
 Ernie is thrilled to get Amos a ticking off from the local police by tampering with the Woolpack clock so the pub is caught serving drinks after hours.
 Amos almost marries Gloria Pinfold (Hope Johnston), an old sweetheart of his from many years before.
-She is a strong-willed woman who moves into the Woolpack and interferes with Henry's book keeping and the diet of the two men, insisting that full English breakfasts are not to be eaten because of high cholesterol and fat content.
+She is a strong-willed woman who moves into the Woolpack and interferes with Henry's bookkeeping and the diet of the two men, insisting that full English breakfasts are not to be eaten because of high cholesterol and fat content.
 Gloria leaves Amos for another man.
 Amos discovers a crop circle at Home Farm and is convinced that aliens have landed in Beckindale.
 By the time Amos takes a local expert to see the spectacle, the field has been harvested.